 In this study, we investigate the scope of the polarity effect.
-It might be argued that the previously recorded effect only holds when a thick term is attributed to an individual person ("Amy is rude.")- hereafter, Individual Statement condition - but not in other embeddings, e.g., generic generalizations ("People are rude.").
-If that were the case, then the polarity effect
+It might be argued that the previously recorded effect only holds when a thick term is attributed to an individual person ("Amy is rude.")-hereafter, Individual Statement condition-but not in other embeddings, e.g., generic generalizations ("People are rude.").
+If that were the case, then the polarity effect would have a more narrow application and would be moderated by the subject term.

-Two main hypotheses guided the design of our study.
-First, we predicted to replicate the polarity effect recorded in previous studies:
+Two main hypotheses guided the design of our study.3 First, we predicted to replicate the polarity effect recorded in previous studies: